jjatria/cpran-www/docs/plugins/vieweach/defining-sets/index.md

 iterator loops, the first object from each set is selected, and so on.
 If the sets are of unequal length, then the shorter set will loop over until all the elements of the longest set have been iterated over at least once.

+In the case of sets of directories, the object that will be selected with each iteration is a Strings object with the full path to the files in that directory, as returned by [strutils][].